FelixGSE/Riding-free-on-KAGGLE/readme.txt

 ###################################################################################

-1) Package:	Stores the package related to this project (names 'pravetz')
+1) Package:	Stores the package related to this project (name 'pravetz')
-2) Project:	Stores all project related files (Data, literature, scripts etc, see readme.txt inside the folder)
+2) Project:	Stores all project related files (Data, literature, scripts etc, look readme.txt inside the folder for more information)

 ###################################################################################